 ||10 am / 2 pm

 1st May till 31 October everyday except Saturdays

 From Monday to Thursday at 10am and 2pm, on Fridays and Sundays at 10am ONLY

 Program is NOT available on Saturdays

 Meeting place: Dohány Street Synagouge (H-1074 Budapest, Dohány u.
 2,)

 Duration: 3,5 - 4 hours

-don't have tours on Jewish holidays, when the grand Synagogue is closed
+We don't have tours on jewish holidays, when the great Synagogue is closed for guiding.

 Please send your reservation via e-mail to email@example.com.
 We will send the confirmation of your booking within 1 day, but usually in 3 hours!